 As discussed in Note 8 to the consolidated financial statements, as of December 31, 2004 the Company had accrued a total of \$2.8 million for pending product liability claims and \$632,000 for other litigation and recorded a receivable for \$1.7 million representing the amounts due from insurance companies related to this litigation.
 The net \$1.7 million accrual represents the Company's portion of the estimated costs, net of insurance recoveries, required to resolve outstanding claims and does not reflect actual settlement arrangements or actual judgments, including punitive damages, which may be assessed by the courts.
 These accruals are not cash reserves.
 The timing and amount of actual future payments is dependent on when and if judgments are rendered, and/or settlements are reached.
 Should payments related to the accrual be required, the Company's portion of these monies would have to be paid from liquid assets.
-The Company continues to attempt to reach settlements of these matters in Note 8 to the consolidated financial statements.
+The Company continues to attempt to reach settlements of these outstanding claims in order to minimize the potential cash payout.
+See additional discussion of these matters in Note 8 to the consolidated financial statements.
 In addition, the amount and timing of the resolution of the uninsured indemnification claim, if brought (see Part I. Item 3.
 Legal Proceedings), could have a material impact on the Company's financial condition and liquidity.